AJSTO/All-Car-Ads-Hub-Price-Comparison-Application/README.md

 ## 🖥️ Frontend:

 Basic frontend has been developed to complement the car listings scraper.
-The frontend is a simple single-page interface, acknowledging the limited experience in frontend development.
+Frontend is a simple, single-page interface, due to the lack of experience in frontend development.
 While not flawless, it serves the purpose of interacting with the underlying scraper.

 ### Features:
 * Search Form: